 3. NNN: fetal non-stress test

 A non-stress test is a common prenatal test used to check on a baby’s health.
-Results of a non-stress test are considered reactive or nonreactive.
+The results of a non-stress test are considered reactive or nonreactive.
 Results are considered normal (reactive) if the baby’s heartbeat accelerates to a certain level twice or more.
 If the baby’s heartbeat doesn’t meet the criteria described, the results are considered nonreactive.

 Watch the following video to know – OB non-stress test NNN nursing mnemonics, nursing school study tips

-4. ALONE: fetal wellbeing assessment tests
+4. ALONE: fetal well-being assessment tests

 Assessment of fetal well-being is crucial not only for high-risk patients but also for other pregnant women who might develop unexpected complications in the course of otherwise normal pregnancies.
 The primary goal of the antenatal evaluation is to identify fetuses at risk for intrauterine injury and death so that intervention and timely delivery can prevent progression to stillbirth.